English

 Within areas of continuous provision in Reception and Year 1, high-quality books have been carefully planned for and made accessible for all children.
 The children are encouraged to independently use the books during their play by retelling the familiar stories, using the pictures to talk about the stories and using the pictures to support their learning within the different areas.
 For example, in the construction area, children have the resources available to find a picture of a house and then use the resources to build it.

 For our early readers and pupils not yet off the phonics program, books are matched to the grapheme-phoneme correspondences pupils have been taught.
-We use RAMP (Reading and Modelled Practise) Reading, based around the Reciprocal Reading approach, to model key comprehension strategies and to support children in articulating their ideas during guided reading sessions.
+We use RAMP (Reading and Modelled Practise) Reading, based upon the Reciprocal Reading approach, to model key comprehension strategies and to support children in articulating their ideas during guided reading sessions.
 This focuses on the following key skills:

 • Activating prior knowledge